phoboxhq/home2/_pages/roadmap.md

 ## Release 1.0.0

+Planned for summer 2019
- * publish an usable state for windows, linux and mac
+ * publish a usable state for windows, linux and mac
  * contains the main core features
    * automatic import of pictures
    * browsing pictures on mobile devices
    * searching for pictures

 ## Release 1.1.0

  * usability:
    * upload pictures in directory view
    * move directory and items via drag and drop
  * show EXIF data
  * more statistic features
  * bugfixes